alexurumov/calendar-api-rest/README.md

 Send POST request to /api/users/logout (no body needed) and JWT Token with UserData obj will be removed from the AUTH_COOKIE.

 #### We implement basic user CRUD and auth, so we can successfully implement Meetings creation with owner!

+## MEETINGS CREATE
+Send POST request to /api/meetings with following body format:
+{
+    "name": "some name",
+    "room": "some room",
+    "startTime": "some date",
+    "endTime": "some date"
+}
+Name must be unique!
+Start and end time must not conflict with existing meetings in the room!

+## MEETINGS GET/:id -> obtain a particular meeting
+Send GET request to /api/meetings with querry param = the id of the meeting you want to be displayed
+Example: /api/meetings/637a17fe6cd08cc45af852c7
+A guard is implemented to show details for meetings you are only the owner of!

+## MEETINGS PUT/:id -> edit an existing meeting
+Send PUT request to /api/meetings with querry param = the id of the meeting you want to edit
+Example: /api/meetings/637a17fe6cd08cc45af852c7
+A guard is implemented to show details for meetings you are only the owner of!

+## MEETINGS DELETE/:id -> remove a particular meeting
+Send DELETE request to /api/meetings with querry param = the id of the meeting you want to be removed
+Example: /api/meetings/637a17fe6cd08cc45af852c7
+A guard is implemented to show details for meetings you are only the owner of!

+## MEETINGS GET -> get a list of all meetings
+Send GET request to /api/meetings
+A guard is implemented to show meetings you are only the owner of!

+## MEETINGS GET PAST -> get a list of all meetings you have ever had
+Send GET request to /api/meetings/ with querry param = 'past' A guard is implemented to show meetings you are only the owner of!

+## MEETINGS GET TODAY -> get a list of all meetings you have for today
+Send GET request to /api/meetings/ with querry param = 'today' A guard is implemented to show meetings you are only the owner of!
 ## TODO

 1. Make init setups [x]